-The last post offered a news story of 1945, written by a naval officer, commenting on differences between the beer cultures of Australia and England.
-The press account conveyed a sense of amity and warmth between British and Australian forces.
+My last post offered a news story in 1945 written by a naval officer.
+It commented on differences between the beer cultures of Australia and England.
+The account conveyed a sense of amity and warmth between British and Australian forces.

-(The image shown is from the later period when American forces were in town, but conveys some of the atmosphere of the early 40’s Queensland hotel).
+The image shown is from the later period when American forces were in town, but conveys some of the atmosphere of the early 1940s Queensland hotel.

 The Brisbane Truth described graphically what happened and the reasons: not enough beer for the soldiery, or not at the right times.
 Queensland licensing laws required hotels to close by 8:00 p.m. and shutter on Sunday.
 The authorities did not enforce the rules though and a practice developed to keep the hotels in swing until 11:00 p.m.

 With the war going badly and a long struggle in sight, there was a clamp-down, and the law as printed was applied.
 The soldiers rebelled, taking over part of the downtown and snatching a keg through the smashed windows of a hotel.
 They rolled it down Queen Street to the lusty a capella of Roll Out The Barrel.